 There are also aftermarket TPMS systems, which usually have a display that mounts on the vehicle’s dashboard.

 Yes.
 Even with TPMS, it’s still important to check your tire pressure regularly because many systems won’t alert you until a tire is 25% or more below its recommended inflation pressure.
-The sooner you catch an underinflated tire and return it to the correct pressure, the better.
+Your vehicle's performance and handling, as well as tire wear, will already be compromised before losing 25% of tire psi and triggering the TPMS warning light.
+Therefore, the sooner you catch an underinflated tire and return it to the correct pressure, the better.

 Servicing a vehicle’s TPMS requires special tools and training.
 In most cases, each wheel will have a TPMS sensor attached to the valve stem where the air is added.
 Between this stem and the wheel is a rubber grommet that seals the air inside the tire and protects the sensor from the elements.